Akshat-unt/WEBUFFER/README.md

 ## Credits:
   > Akshat

+## INCREMENTS:
+  * Fully private browser.
+  * Dose'nt store cache or any other kind of data.
+  * Less on memory high on performance.
+  * Effecient usage of resources.
+  * UN-TRACKABLE!☢

 ## Limitations:
   * No Loading animation till now (work in progress).
   * You need to write the full url of a website required in order to search through the address bar
   * Centrification of the Splash screen.
+  * Can't sign in with Google.

 ## Contribute:
 * ``add a loading button``